“Plastic pollution has emerged as the second most ominous threat to the global environment, after climate change”

 The picture is getting worse and worse, because every year another 8 million tons of plastic waste are ‘dumped’ into the sea (some estimates reach 12 million tons).
 It is as if every minute a big lorry of waste is unloaded into the sea, every day, every month, every year.

-Once it reaches the sea or the ocean, the waste, whole or broken up or shredded, or in general macroplastics and microplastics, is carried by the currents and accumulates at every level, from the surface of the sea to the greatest depths, because, in general , plastic is heavier than water, floats as long as it contains air, then sinks to the bottom.
+Once it reaches the sea or the ocean, the waste, whole or broken up or shredded, or in general macroplastics and microplastics, is carried by the currents and accumulates at every level, from the surface of the sea to the greatest depths, according to its specific weight.

 (source: Pubblicazioni ONU)

-Of all the plastic found in the sea today, 0.5% float on the surface, 26.8% are found in coastal waters, 33.7% are scattered along the coasts or lying on the ocean floor, and 39% are submerged in any depth.
-It can be deduced that over time the floating plastic, broken up and disintegrated, for various reasons, already known or under study, tends to no longer float gradually descending towards the bottom, replaced on the surface by other “new arrival” floating plastic
+Of all the plastic found in the seas today, 26.8% are found in coastal waters, 33.7% are scattered along the coasts or lying on the ocean floor, and 39% are submerged in any depth.
+Only the 0.5% float on the surface.

 (source: UN publications)